CRM development tools overview (BETA)

 Development sandboxes enable you to develop projects in a lightweight testing environment to ensure your project's components work as expected before deploying to a standard sandbox or production account.

-Development sandboxes are created through the CLI, and once created are accessible within the HubSpot account.
+Development sandboxes are created through the CLI and can be accessed within the production HubSpot account.
 Development sandboxes sync some account assets on creation, but not all, and have additional limits compared to standard sandboxes.

 Learn more about setting up a development sandbox.